-Extensions add extra functionality such as additional context actions, code analyzers, support for programming languages, etc. To simplify the process of installing, updating and uninstalling different extensions, ReSharper provides a manager that does all routine operations for you automatically.
+Extensions add extra functionality such as additional context actions, code analyzers, support for programming languages, and so on.
+To simplify the process of installing, updating and uninstalling different extensions, ReSharper provides a manager that does all routine operations for you automatically.
 You can browse all available extensions and install them with couple of clicks.

 Install an extension